At first glance, can you automatically determine a child’s personality type?

 Engage in the Law of Reciprocity

-To maintain your self-respect and the respect of INTJs, remember to give and take within the friendship.
+Remember to give and take within the friendship to maintain your self-respect and the respect of INTJs.
 If you feel taken for granted or exploited, you will have bad experiences with INTJs.
 Enlightened INTJs are willing to give as they take, but you must adhere to your moral imperatives.
 Because many INTJs are strategic, they know the value you bring to the friendship, or you wouldn’t occupy the position.
 These INTJs see friendships as long-term investments for goal attainment.
-If you are weak, you will be dealt with based on those limitations.
+You will be dealt with based on those limitations if you are weak.

 The INTJ personality is a self-serving machine.
 It feeds off new information, searching for problems to solve and goals to accomplish.